Cracked.com

-In 2007, Cracked had a couple of hundred thousand unique users per month and 3 or 4 million page views.
-In June 2011, it reached 27 million page views, according to comScore.
+In 2007, Cracked had a couple of hundred thousand unique users per month and three or four million page views.
+In June 2011, it reached 27 million page views, according to comscore.
 According to O'Brien, the site had about 17 million unique visitors and 300 million page views in February 2012.

 History

 Cracked was founded as a magazine in 1958.
 In early 2005, its owner Dick Kulpa sold the magazine to a group of investors who announced plans to revive a print version of Cracked with a new editorial focus and redesign.

 In October 2005, Cracked.com launched as a separate website under editor-in-chief Jack O'Brien, a former ABC News producer.
 Although the magazine folded soon after launch, the Cracked website gained popularity and was purchased by Demand Media in June 2007, setting off Cracked's rapid growth period.

-In 2007, Cracked had a few hundred thousand unique users per month and 3 to 4 million page views.
+In 2007, Cracked had a few hundred thousand unique users per month and three to four million page views.
 The site fit well within Demand Media's network, with Jack O'Brien noting "They understand the web, and they made us nail down a voice".
-The editorial staff includes original editor-in-chief Jack O'Brien, Jason Pargin (under his pen name, David Wong), who was added as an associate editor later in 2006, and Oren Katzeff who became Cracked.com's General Manager in November 2007 after running business development for Yahoo Media Group.
-Cracked.com published 2–4 articles daily (2,000 – 3,000 words each), along with video content, short-form content, and contests.
-The feature articles were the most popular, usually pulling in around 1 million views in their first week.
+The editorial staff includes original editor-in-chief Jack O'Brien, Jason Pargin (under his pen name, David Wong), founder of website PWOT, who was added as an associate editor later in 2006, and Oren Katzeff, who became Cracked.com's general manager in November 2007 after running business development for Yahoo Media Group.
+Cracked.com published two to four articles daily (2,000 – 3,000 words each), along with video content, short-form content, and contests.
+The feature articles were the most popular, usually pulling in around one million views in their first week.

-In 2010, Cracked drew over 1 billion page views.
+In 2010, Cracked drew over one billion page views.
 By 2012, Jack O'Brien reported over 300 million page views in February and 7.3 million unique monthly users, making it the most visited humor site in the world, ahead of The Onion, CollegeHumor, and Funny or Die.